WHIM (Rhode Island): History

 WHIM was first heard on April 15, 1947, when a new daytimer signed on for the first time on 1110 kHz.
-From 1958–1966, while under ownership of C. George Taylor and Bob Engles, WHIM was a top 40 station competing with WPRO/630 and WICE/1290.
-The station's owners also operated WHIM-FM/99.9 licensed to Cranston, Rhode Island, which later became WLOV and went dark.
+From 1958 to 1966, while under ownership of C. George Taylor and Bob Engles, WHIM was a top 40 station competing with WPRO and WICE.
+The station's owners also operated WHIM-FM 99.9 licensed to Cranston, Rhode Island, which later became WLOV and went dark.

 A new WHIM-FM emerged on 94.1 MHz in 1966 when WHIM began broadcasting the format it would keep in one form or another for 31 years: country music.
-WHIM competed against fellow daytimers WRIB/1220 in Providence and WYNG/1590 in Warwick for Rhode Island's country music audience.
-Eventually WRIB and WYNG changed formats to religious programming (the former has since flipped to Spanish Tropical music) and WHIM-AM-FM became "The Country Giant."
+WHIM competed against fellow daytimers WRIB in Providence and WYNG in Warwick for Rhode Island's country music audience.
+Eventually WRIB and WYNG changed formats to religious programming (the former has since flipped to Spanish tropical music) and WHIM-AM-FM became "The Country Giant".

-As time progressed, the FM changed its callsign to WHJY and format and become easy listening "Joy 94."
+As time progressed, the FM changed its callsign to WHJY and format and become easy listening "Joy 94".
 In October 1981, WHJY changed its format again to album-oriented rock.
-In 1980, WHIM/WHJY's owners purchased WJAR/920 in Providence from Outlet Communications and renamed it WHJJ.
+In 1980, WHIM/WHJY's owners purchased WJAR in Providence from Outlet Communications and renamed it WHJJ.
 Due to U.S. Federal Communications Commission (FCC) regulations limiting the number of stations that could be owned by an entity in one market, WHIM was sold to East Providence Broadcasting.
 Some station personalities, such as Sherm Strickhouser and Ron St. Pierre, stayed with the previous ownership and worked for the new WHJJ, while others, like Jim O'Brien, continued on WHIM.
-Although WGNG/550 (now WSJW) briefly experimented with the format at one point in the early 1980s, from 1981–1988 WHIM didn't face much competition (a daytimer in Hope Valley, Rhode Island, WJJF/1180, came on in 1985, but its signal provided minimal coverage of Providence).
+Although WGNG briefly experimented with the format at one point in the early 1980s, from 1981 to 1988 WHIM did not face much competition (a daytimer in Hope Valley, Rhode Island, WJJF, came on in 1985, but its signal provided minimal coverage of Providence).
 In January 1986, based on authorization given to its attorneys from the FCC, WHIM began broadcasting at night with 250 watts of power.